 As the charge-to-spark process is rapidly repeated, the high energy pulsation in the primary coil induces voltage in the secondary transformer coil, which has many turns of smaller wire.
 Settings and adjustments of each circuit control the oscillation frequencies of each circuit and optimum operation is achieved when the oscillating frequencies match, i.e. resonate.
 Then, the oscillation in the second coil is multiplied, the coil produces high voltage, and strong sparks are emitted by the secondary terminal.
 With this output voltage reaching many millions of volts, some exceptional lightning-like discharges can be created.

-The Nikola Tesla presentation is made possible by support from The Barra Foundation and Unisys.
+The Nikola Tesla presentation was made possible by support from The Barra Foundation and Unisys.

 The Franklin Institute